exoplatform/exo-documentation/docs/Administration.rst

 To control the rewards budget, pick one of the 3 policies:

-- **By a fixed budget:** This option allows you to set a total amount of tokens for all users rewards.
-This amount will be divided between the different users.
-The calculation will be done according to the chosen mode (use pools or not).
+- **By a fixed budget:** Set a fixed total amount of tokens to spend in rewards.
+This amount of tokens will be spread between the different users in proportion of their points compared to others.
+If pools are used, the tokens received by each user are calculated relatively to other members of the pool rather than all users.
 - **By a fixed budget per eligible member:** This mode lets you set a dynamic budget sized according to the number of active (eligible) users.
 The calculation will be done according to the chosen mode (use of pools or not).
 - **By a fixed budget per point:** This mode lets you define a budget per so-called "point" (for each kudos or gamification received).